 Tire pressure that is too low for your weight and the riding conditions can cause a puncture of the tube by allowing the tire to deform sufficiently to pinch the inner tube between the rim and the riding surface.
+This may also result in rim damage.

-A CAUTION: Pencil type automotive tire gauges can be inaccurate and should not be relied upon for consistent, accurate pressure readings.
-Instead, use a high quality dial gauge.
+CAUTION: Pencil type automotive tire gauges can be inaccurate and should not be relied upon for consistent, accurate pressure readings.
+Instead, use a high-quality dial or digital gauge.

 Ask your dealer to recommend the best tire pressure for the kind of riding you will most often do, and have the dealer inflate your tires to that pressure.
 Then, check inflation as described in Section 1.C so you'll know how correctly inflated tires should look and feel when you don't have access to a gauge.
-Some tires may need to be brought up to pressure every week or two.
+Some tires may need to be brought up to pressure every week or two, so it is important to check your tire pressures before every ride.